Alone/Engaged: The Six Sonatas and Partitas of J.S. Bach for Solo Violin

 About this project

 Nicholas spent one afternoon each week during the month of July 2020 at The Chapel of the Cross in Chapel Hill, NC, creating the video mini-series “Alone/Engaged: The Six Sonatas and Partitas of J.S.
 Bach for Solo Violin.”
-Each month this fall, Nicholas will release one video on his website and YouTube channel featuring two of the six pieces, along with an interview highlighting the work of a different musician working in sustained community engagement across the country.
+On Tuesdays, Oct 13, Oct 27, and Nov 10 at 7:30 pm, Nicholas will release one video on his website and YouTube channel featuring two of the six pieces, along with an interview highlighting the work of a different musician working in sustained community engagement across the country.
+The videos and interviews will also stream live on UNC Chapel Hill’s Facebook and YouTube pages.

 “In the solo violin works of Bach, far from being ‘alone,’ one is deeply engaged with the music; its many voices, its jaunty dance rhythms, its spiritual arias, its mystical soliloquies, and its labyrinthine structures.
 Through solitude and contemplation, one has the time and space to breathe and to engage.
 Over the past year, being ‘alone’ has encouraged me to think much more about how I choose to ‘engage,’ and the types of daily engagement that music can offer going forward.” -Nicholas DiEugenio